Latinos and Hispanics are more likely to get certain leukemias, but why?

 People can participate in the program in Spanish, too.
 Edgar Gil Rico, director for innovation at the National Alliance for Hispanic Health, said that shows "the willingness of changing how we do research, the willingness of understanding how important communities are, how multicultural we are."

 The National Alliance for Hispanic Health is helping to recruit participants.
-So are organizations and institutions all over the country, including the University of Miami.
-Gil Rico says ultimately, this data will help doctors individualize a patient’s care rather than the typical trial and error process when a doctor tries a medication, then another if the first doesn't work for a patient.
+So are organizations and institutions across the country, including the University of Miami.
+Gil Rico says that ultimately this data will help doctors individualize a patient’s care rather than the typical trial-and-error process when a doctor tries a medication, then another if the first doesn't work for a patient.

-More than 600,000 people have signed up so far.
-It’s already helped researchers who are working on answers to AML and other diseases.
+More than 600,000 people have signed up, so far.
+The program has already helped researchers working on answers to AML and other diseases.

 A drug trial and finding a bone marrow donor

-In Miami, doctors at the Sylvester Comprehensive Cancer Center didn’t give up on Karen Estrada.
+In Miami, doctors at the Sylvester center didn’t give up on Karen Estrada.

+"Unfortunately, the chemotherapy failed to cause a remission," said Taylor, the physician scientist at the Sylvester center.

-The academic cancer center has many drug trials going on at any time, so they counseled her about a trial for an immunotherapy drug called magrolimab, from Gillead Sciences.
+The academic cancer center has many drug trials going on at any time, so researchers counseled her about a trial for an immunotherapy drug called magrolimab, from Gillead Sciences.

 Estrada didn't feel comfortable with a drug trial at first.